pavandeveloperr/pavandeveloperr/README.md

 * 🧑🏻‍💻 Tech enthusiast, Web dev & an open-source contributor.

+* 🌐 I specialize in Frontend technologies, and I love learning new technologies and techniques to create even better web experiences.

+* 📚 When I'm not coding, you can find me reading tech blogs or working on personal projects.

 * 💡 Always open to collaborating on projects and innovative ideas.

-* 💻 Currently learning Backend.
+* 📧 Want to collaborate on a project or just chat about web development?
+Feel free to contact me at pavank.bit@gmail.com.

 Find out more about me & feel free to connect with me here: